Garland says he won't let the Justice Department be used as a political weapon

 “Our norms are a promise that we will not allow this Department to be used as a political weapon.
 And our norms are a promise that we will not allow this nation to become a country where law enforcement is treated as an apparatus of politics,” Garland said to applause in in the Great Hall at Justice Department headquarters.

-Garland did not mention Trump or Republicans in his speech.
-But he condemned what he described as “outrageous” attacks he says put law enforcement in harm’s way.
+Garland did not mention Trump or Republicans or discuss specific cases in his speech.
+But he condemned what he described as “outrageous” attacks he said put law enforcement in harm’s way.

 “These attacks have come in the form of conspiracy theories, dangerous falsehoods, efforts to bully and intimidate career public servants by repeatedly and publicly singling them out, and threats of actual violence,” Garland said.
 “Through your continued work, you have made clear that the Justice Department will not be intimidated by these attacks.”